Teccaa/BigDataSeminar/README.md

 git config --global user.name "your-github-username"
 ```
 - I would suggest to connect to Github with an RSA Key
+* Generate RSA Key with RStudio
-- RStudio --> Tools --> Global Options --> Git/SVN --> Generate RSA Key --> Use Passphrase if you want
+  + Tools --> Global Options --> Git/SVN --> Generate RSA Key --> Use Passphrase if you want
-- Add your Global Key to Github: Personal Settings --> SSH and GPG keys
+* Add your Global Key to Github:
+  + Personal Settings --> SSH and GPG keys